josephnhtam/vsp-youtube-clone-microservices/README.md

 - A domain name

 The DNS zone and domain name are required for domain-name-based routing.
 The Kubernetes cluster is also integrated with **ingress-nginx**, **external-dns** and **cert-manager** which automatically manage the DNS records and TLS certificates for the services.

+This repository contains Terraform manifests for provisioning the required infrastructure, excluding the domain name.